fleschutz/talk2windows/README.md

 Talk2Windows
 ============
-This repo lets you control your *Windows*® desktop by voice commands.
+This repo lets you control the *Windows*® desktop by voice commands.
 Using keyboard, mouse, and also your voice is intuitive, increases your productivity, and is really awesome.

 Required is *Windows*® 10 or 11, a headset, and the free *Serenade* voice recognition application.